Soup Heaven – Pea And Mint

-I added a potato for extra flavour and body but you could try adding other vegetables such as carrot and / or celery or even had a couple of handfuls of rice to make it a little more substantial.
+I also add a potato for extra flavour and body.
+This is optional or you could try adding other vegetables such as carrot and / or celery.
+Or even had a couple of handfuls of rice to make it a little more substantial.
 Alternatively, just make it with peas and onions, but use just a little less stock.

 Pea and Mint Soup can be made from fresh ingredients but it can equally made with ingredients you probably have in your cupboards or fridge

-Pea and Mint Soup is not only easy but very low cost too being around £1 for four people, depending on which peas you use and whether you add any cream or cheese.
+Pea and Mint Soup is not only easy but very low cost too being around £1 for four people.
+Perhaps a little more if you add any cream or cheese.
 It can be served as a delicious first course of a dinner party or for a tasty, warming lunch.

 Soup Makes Great Packed Lunch

-It is such a great money saving idea to take your own packed lunch to work rather than buying sandwiches or soup from cafes or sandwich shops.
+A great money saving idea is to take your own packed lunch to work rather than buying sandwiches or soup from cafes or sandwich shops.
 Think of the savings you will make, not to mention that you could be the envy or your colleagues as you pour out your delicious home made soup!
 It also means you can have exactly what you want for lunch.
 That little bit of effort before you go to work is well worth it when you don’t have to brave the cold to go out to the shops at lunch time too!

 Because you can use frozen and store cupboard ingredients this is an all year round soup and is a great fall back if you fancy soup but have no other vegetables available, apart from frozen peas in the freezer.